6ixBuzz: Threats to journalists

-Accusations of misinformation and far-right ideology
+Spreading of misinformation and far-right ideology

 Throughout the COVID-19 pandemic in Canada, 6ixBuzz has consistently published posts that are anti-vax and anti-lockdown.
 They have been accused of spreading misinformation commonly associated with far-right politics.
 These accusations have been buoyed by frequent appearances of individuals associated with the far-right such as Chris Sky and Maxime Bernier.